-The predicate print\message/2 may be used to print a message term in a human readable format.
+The predicate $print_message/2$ is used to print a message term in a human readable format.
 The other predicates from this section allow the user to refine and extend the message system.
-The most common usage of print\message/2 is to print error messages from exceptions.
+A common usage of print\message/2 is to print error messages from exceptions.
 The code below prints errors encountered during the execution of Goal, without further propagating the exception and without starting the debugger.